gaozp/gaozp.github.io/_posts/2018/2018-03-27-Numbers_of_line.md

 ---
-layout:post
+layout: post
-title:806.
+title: 806.
 Number of Lines To Write String
 ---

 #### QUESTION: